officiallyakshay/officiallyakshay/README.md

   - Grew the waiting list to 250 people with a two-person team.
 - Hype Spaces, a virtual WeWork for content creators.
   - Conducted over 100 user interviews to validate PMF.
+- Knowledge Dump, write a blog about something you know
+  - Medium vibes